🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 Why this matters

-Summary — three changes at a glance
+Summary — four changes at a glance

 Article What changes Effect on members